I’m asked quite a bit this time of year by a hurting client if they should send a gift to their ex on Valentine’s Day.

 The thought process is that a gift or card on this romantic day could soften the heart of their ex and cause them to feel love again enough to hopefully want to get back together with the person they dumped.

 There’s also usually a fear within the person in your shoes that if you don’t send a gift to your ex on Valentine’s Day that it will hurt their feelings and ruin your chances of getting back together.

 In fact, if you are like a lot of my coaching clients who have asked me about this, you even feel that if you could pick the perfect gift or card that communicates your love, the uniqueness of the relationship that you two had, and/or that reminds them of you when they look at it that maybe that would endear you to them to the point that your ex realizes he/she still loves you (and wants you).

 It feels like it could work.

-I can also tell you that a common feeling within a coaching client who asks about giving a gift to their ex on Valentine’s Day is that I don’t full understand the connection that they shared or how close they were.
+I can also tell you that a common feeling within a coaching client who asks about giving a gift to their ex on Valentine’s Day is that they think I don’t full understand the connection that they shared with their ex or how close they were.

 People in your shoes often think I just don’t understand.

 Once again, I have been there in terms of thinking that my ex and I were so close that other people just couldn’t get it and that if I could just touch my ex’s heart in some way with a word or gift that it would get through to them and they would want to get back together with me.